 The majority of slips and falls in the home usually occur in the bathroom, so it’s important to make it safer for older family members or a disabled loved one.
 Install grab bars near the toilet and around the shower area, and place non-skid shower mats on the floor to prevent accidents.
 Consider installing towel bars and a shower caddy at a lower height, and add a seat in the shower area.
 You should also wipe down all surfaces after a shower or a bath to minimize the risk of slipping or falling and get rid of potential hazards, such as a slippery bath mat or bathroom accessories that are near the floor.

 Get rid of carpets and rugs

 Having carpets and rugs can make it more difficult for wheelchair users to get around, so get rid of them to make your home more accessible.
 It also makes sense to do away with rugs if your family member uses a walker to get around since these can cause someone to slip or fall.
-However, if you still prefer to have a carpet, make sure that the pile or padding isn’t too thick since a pile that is more than half an inch thick can be difficult to negotiate.
+However, if you still prefer to have a rugs Philadelphia, make sure that the pile or padding isn’t too thick since a pile that is more than half an inch thick can be difficult to negotiate.

 Making your home more accessible can help disabled family members be more independent, enabling them to enjoy staying at home more.
 Consider these tips to make your home more wheelchair-friendly.
 If you’re unsure about your DIY or handyman skills, hire a professional to do the job.